 - Add Rotel tomatoes, garlic, chipotle peppers, and spices and cook until liquid is evaporated.

-- Add water, bullion, and lime.
+- Add water, drained beans, and cooked bacon pieces.